ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-- Moving from implementing the user-facing Booking System (now with complete UI for all form steps) to either:
+- Moving from implementing the user-facing Booking System (now with complete UI for all form steps) to completing the placeholder admin modules that have been enhanced:
-    - API integration for the multi-step booking form
-    - Continued refinement of other admin modules
+    - RoomManagement
+    - PromotionsManagement
+    - TheaterLocations
+    - Next candidates: RolesManagement and other placeholder components

 ## Recent Changes
+- **Admin Panel Navigation Update**:
+    - Removed "Vai trò & Phân quyền" (Roles & Permissions) tab from the user management section in the sidebar navigation.
+    - Deleted the RolesManagement.tsx component as it's no longer needed.
+    - Updated progress.md to reflect this change.
+- **Admin Panel Placeholder Components - Enhanced Implementation**:
+    - **RoomManagement.tsx**: Implemented with mock data for cinema rooms (2D, 3D, IMAX, VIP), added DataGrid display with comprehensive CRUD operations, form validation using Formik/Yup, and visual status indicators.
+    - **PromotionsManagement.tsx**: Created rich mock data for different promotion types (percentage/fixed discounts), various targets (all/movie/food/combo), date range selection with Vietnamese localization, and comprehensive form validation.
+    - **TheaterLocations.tsx**: Enhanced with theater location mock data, dual view modes (grid/list), Google Maps integration, search functionality, and detailed location management.
+Had linter errors regarding missing `MenuItem` imports which were attempted to be fixed.
+    - All implementations maintained consistency with the existing UI patterns, used Material-UI components, included Vietnamese translations, and followed the project's established design conventions.
 - **User-Facing Booking System - Full Implementation**:
     - Completed all four steps of the multi-step booking form in `BookingForm.tsx`:
         - **Showtime Selection**: Implemented UI for displaying available showtimes with movie time, room name, and available seats.
 Added state management for selected showtime and form validation.